-I hope that everyone who listens will enjoy the episode and forgive any technical or factual gaffes.
+I hope that everyone who listens will enjoy the episode and kindly forgive any technical or factual gaffes.
 Below is the embedded player from which you can listen or simply click on the website link to head directly to where the podcast is hosted on Podbean.
+Everyone stay safe, take care of yourself and each other!

 Feel free to subscribe and download the episode via iTunes, just search their store for "a score to settle" or launch from the link below.
 If you do listen through iTunes, take a moment to rate the show and write a review, it will help bring more notice.
 The podcast is also available on Spotify!
 Check out the links to the Facebook and Twitter accounts, the latter of which can be found at @score2settlepod.
 Thanks again!